MadcowD/ell/docs/ramblings/0.1.0/metaprompting.md

 I guess if our library looks cleaner than DSPy ultimately with the same functionaltiy internally we are okay.

 Meta prompting =
-construction of @ell.simple call + parsing dynamically from input outputs and instructions.
+construction of @ell2a.simple call + parsing dynamically from input outputs and instructions.

 I think this is the conclusion.